aslak3/MAXI030/README.md

 * [IDE](https://en.wikipedia.org/wiki/Parallel_ATA) with DMA signals routed to the FPGA, though they are currently not utilised
 * A [P7805-2000-S](https://www.mouser.co.uk/datasheet/2/670/p78_2000_s-1729053.pdf) 2A 5V potted switching regulator attached to a barrel jack

 A [schematic](MAXI030.pdf) is included here, along with the [KiCAD](https://www.kicad.org) data files.
 Note that schematic symbols are included in the library cache.
+Whilst these boards were designed with KiCAD 4, the files in this repository are all KiCAD 6 format.

 ## PCB design